Skip to main content

 • to DataOS

-Each generation responded rationally to the dominant enterprise bottleneck of its time.
+Each generation responded rationally to the dominant enterprise constraint of its time.

 Part of the SDOP series on regulator-defensible architecture, sovereign data systems, enterprise AI governance, and continuous modernization.